BHASKARRAWAT1986/de_learning/databricks_Serverless.md

 ## Upfront costs

-Although the feature itself has no preview charge, adoption involves implementation effort, including:
+Although the feature itself has no preview charge, adoption involves implementation effort.

-- Azure network preparation for a dedicated delegated subnet
-- Databricks account administration to create NCCs and PNG resources
-- DNS resolver configuration and validation
-- Workspace attachment and environment validation
-- Testing of connectivity, routing, and firewall behavior

-## Ongoing costs

-Ongoing operational effort includes:

-- managing gateway lifecycle and status checks
-- maintaining DNS resolver and Private DNS Zone configuration
-- maintaining subnet, NSG, firewall, and routing consistency
-- validating routing behavior for workloads that depend on PNG
-- coordinating with Databricks account teams during the preview period

 ## Cost uncertainty

 Future direct pricing is not yet published.
-In addition, infrastructure-related operational costs may vary depending on:

-- number of deployed gateways
-- number of regions and workspaces
-- DNS architecture
-- firewall or appliance usage
-- amount of traffic routed through customer-managed infrastructure

 # 🛡️ Threat Considerations